Ruapehu-District-Council/SatelliteTelescope/README.md

 # SatelliteTelescope
-This is a tool that is designed to work with Ozone systems.
+This is a tool that is designed to work with Datacom Ozone systems.